fineanmol/plant-tree/README.md

-🍀 Updated on Tue, 30 Dec 2025 18:48:53 GMT
+🌳 Updated on Tue, 30 Dec 2025 20:41:05 GMT

-> "Truth can only be found in one place: the code."
+> "Experience is the name everyone gives to their mistakes."